ihmeuw/easylink/README.md

 ## Creating a docker image to be shared

-Docker images can be quite large and so distributing via pypi is not an option.
+The docker images are built from the Dockerfile.
+There may be unique situations, however, where you want to share a pre-built image.
+Images can be quite large and so distributing via pypi is not an option.
 One common method of sharing is to use the docker repository.
-However, for now, we instead save the built images as an executable .tar file which can be distributed like any other file.
+Another one is to save the built image as an executable .tar file which can be distributed like any other file.

-In the event you do not have the image file(s), you can create them from the Dockerfile.
-To do so, first ensure Docker is installed and then:
+To create an image .tar file from a Dockerfile,  first ensure Docker is installed and then:

 ```
 $ cd linker/pvs_like_case_study_sample_data/